softcite/software-mentions/doc/description.md

 # Software mention recognizer in scientific literature

-The goal of this component is to recognize in textual documents and in PDF any mentions of softwares with associated attribute information such as number version, author, url or version date.
+The goal of this component is to recognize in textual documents and in PDF any mentions of software with associated attribute information such as number version, author, url or version date.

 ## Existing works